-Overall income (before investment gains and actuarial pension changes) has increased by 22.1% when compared to the previous year.
-This was due to a partial recovery in member income for accommodation and catering following the heights of the pandemic, and higher 2021-22 student admissions.
-In addition, donations related to student support and research increased in the year.
-Market value losses on securities were offset by gains in commercial property values.
+Overall income (before investment gains and actuarial pension changes) has increased by 17.6% when compared to the previous year.
+This was due to a full recovery following the pandemic in member income for accommodation and catering, a partial recovery of conference business and in investment income.
+In addition, donations related to student support increased in the year.
+In a reversal from last year, market value gains on securities significantly offset some smaller capital losses in commercial property values.